andreabortoluzzi00/andreabortoluzzi00/README.md

 --------------
 ✉️  You can contact me at [bortoluzzi.a00@gmail.com](mailto:bortoluzzi.a00@gmail.com)
 --------------
-🧠  I'm currently learning Markov Decision Process (MDP) for Reinforcement Learning
+🧠  I'm currently learning Deep Learning for Computer Vision
 --------------
 🤝  I'm open to collaborating on interesting projects
 --------------